gred0216/zxcs8/README.md

 * Sorting
 * Download top books by sorted overall ranking
 * Auto extract rar files
-* Convert the txt files to Traditional Chinese in UTF-8
+* Detect txt encoding and convert to Traditional Chinese in UTF-8

 ### Sorting
 There are five voting level, each level is given an score accordingly: